svofski/incursiondelrio/BUGS.md

 6. No plane explosion animation

-7. There are too many interceptor jets coming all at once.
-Their density should increase more gradually.

 10. Needs at least some kind of title screen.
 Maybe text on the grass before bridge.